Vacation House Checks

 When you are planning to be out of town or away from your home for a period of time you can fill out our vacation house check form, enter your request online or come down to the Burlingame Police Department to request a vacation house check.

 The Police Department will periodically check your house and have your contact information on file in case of an emergency.
-Download the vacation house check form, fill it out and bring it in-person to the Burlingame Police Department, 1111 Trousdale Dr. Burlingame.
+Download the vacation house check form, fill it out and bring it in-person to the Burlingame Police Department, 1111 Trousdale Drive, Burlingame, CA 94010.
 If you wish to fill out an online request, please do so by clicking here and choosing Vacation Home Check from the left menu.

 PLEASE READ THE FOLLOWING DISCLAIMER:

 Requesting a vacation house check does not guarantee that a burglary or other crime will not occur at your residence, and it is only intended to be a request for the Burlingame Police Department to check your home periodically, based upon the availability of an officer.
 No vacation checks while the homeowner is gone from the home are guaranteed.
 No additional police response or protection is being guaranteed by requesting a vacation check, other than normal police services and protection which is provided to the general public.
 Consequently, it is recommended that you make every effort to safeguard against losses including securing of high value property, using proper locking devices, alarm systems, etc.

 - Before you leave:

 - Be sure to give your home the appearance of being occupied while you're away by: Putting lights, a radio and even the TV on timers.